ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Quick fixes for annotations

-The code actions below are available for annotations.
+The following quick fixes are available for annotations.

 - `Convert to constant`: Convert an annotation declaration to a constant annotation declaration.